 This course is at once macro and micro in its orientation.
-It provides a conceptual basis—derived from mainstream and alternative perspectives—for thinking about the economic dimensions of human development and social policy, and it introduces a set of core competencies for leadership and financial management of organizations, including conventional enterprises, consulting firms, research institutions, governmental agencies, philanthropies, cooperatives and employee owned enterprises, community development corporations, community development financial institutions, local currencies, community land trusts, resource trusts, and other third-sector organizations.
+It provides a conceptual basis—derived from mainstream and alternative perspectives—for thinking about the economic and financial dimensions of human development and social policy, and it introduces a set of core competencies for leadership and financial management of organizations, including conventionally and alternatively structured for-profit enterprises and not-for-profit organizations, consulting firms, research institutions, schools, arts and culture organizations, governmental agencies, philanthropies, cooperatives and employee owned businesses, movement collectives, labor unions, religious institutions, community development corporations, community development financial institutions, local currencies, community land trusts, resource trusts, and other third-sector organizations.
 The course is open to students across the University.
 All graduate students who take this course must register under NPLD 790.
 All undergraduate students must register under NPLD 590.

 NPLD 796: Philanthropy and Fundraising Tools for Managers of Nonprofit Organizations